annikamore11/census_data/README.md

 ## Update Schedule

-The 2024 American Community Survey 5-year estimates is set to release December 11, 2024.
+-   The 2024 American Community Survey 5-year estimates is set to release December 11, 2025.
+- TIGER/Line shapefile updates are more current, but only update to the current year of the ACS survey being used.
+    -   TIGER/Line shapefiles for 2024 have already been released, so update code when new survey data is released

 ### Changes in Scripts